CountCristo/Cristotheme/README.md

 In order to load the page remove the "s" from the "https" in the URL - if your browser (IE chrome) doesn't let you do that then use firefox instead.

 NOTE 2 - don't ever report bugs on the forum while using this (or any other mod).
-NOTE 3 - you must use a . decimel seperator for Aurora to work.
+NOTE 3 - you must use a "." decimel seperator for Aurora to work - not a "," as is commen in some countries NOTE 4 - overwriting the files usually works, if you want to be more cautious it's recomended that instead you delete the files that are to be overwritten and then bring in the new verseions.